kthnineone/llm-practice/README.md

 ## RAG (Retrieval Augmented Generation)

+1. Ensemble Sparse Retirver and Dense Retriever

 Dense Retriever (Vector Store): [LangChain FAISS](https://python.langchain.com/docs/integrations/vectorstores/faiss/)

 Sparse Retriever (Traditional Search Method): [BM25](https://github.com/dorianbrown/rank_bm25)

 rank_bm25 is a component of LangChain in sparse retriving process.

+2. RAG condidering Department and Rank in a Corporation.

+Use LangGraph and Decide to do RAG or Not.

+Check groundedness score, context relevancy, response relevancy to measure the reponse and RAG performance.